bcgov/IM-Report-GBears/README.md

 ### Usage

-There are six core scripts that are required for the analysis, the run\_all.R script sets the environment variables:
+There are six core scripts that are required for the analysis:

 `01_load_TSA.R` Data load for AOI: